ZhongQiyu/blink-detector/README.md

 **This is a mirror of the HS Project in CMA.**

+## Homework (12/31/2023):

-## Homework (12/23/2023; We would tackle them at the same time!):
+0. We would tackle them at the same time!
+Treat the project as one of your vacation HW.

-1. In System.py, merge the contents with your NEW System.py.
-Basically, merge two files to be one.
-Do we need re-naming?
-2. Refactor our current working directory (hs_project).
+1. Refactoring: In our current working directory (hs_project):
-- What files can be deleted?
+(1) Merge System.py and allansystem.py.
+Which file can be deleted?
 Warning: Before ANY kinds of deletion, what would we better do?
+(2) Consolidate cascade.py, ocr.py, and main.py.
+Which files should go to which directory?
+Why?
-- What files can be consolidated into one folder?
-What about the ones to generate?
+(3) Refer to the repository done by Marisabel.
+Which files are the ones we inherited?
+Which are not?
+Can they be consolidated into one folder?
 Hint: Modularity sounds a good plan.
-5. In NEW System.py (rename it as if you are working on the final project!), implement:
-- A better video-capture layout.
-Hint: Change the arrangement of the elements.
-What can it be?
-Refer to HTML-CSS5 APIs if you need to.
-- A GUI feature that allows overlapping zones the real-time video capture in the background and the other statistics that we have had.
+(4) Apply the same logic of (1)-(2)-(3) on the folders.
+Do not change them into submodules.

+2. Implementation:
 - An AI feature that traces the count of times where the eye(s) blink(s).
 Hint: How can we anchor the eyes?
 Refer to the OpenCV API if you want to.
+- A better video-capture layout in the GUI.
+Hint: Change the arrangement of the elements.
+   - Save space for the video display and detection.
+Is there a way to put the video in the center of the window?
+   - When we invoke the systematic features, we would be able to see the exact resolution of the displayed screen.
+However, it would be better to perform scaling and movement automatically when we change the window's size.
+Find the functions to do this.
+Hint: HTML-CSS5 APIs.
+   - *Overlap the statistics (what have we had so far?) with the WeChat window.
+- A script that connects your computer hardware to make the virtual camera work, in order to let our project proceeds for display in Zoom.
+Leave the original one for the main project.
-- Combine this with your old System.py, and RENAME the files.
-When your time permits, refactor the names of the variables and the functions.
+- The REFACTORED names of the variables and the functions.

+3. Synchronization:
+- I will start to pick up from your code EVERY DAY.
+Compile a bit when you are able to, since we are approaching the end of the project.
-4. Run the command lines to install the Pyinstaller library.
+- Run the command lines to install the Pyinstaller library.
 Try to wrap up your current version of code so that it (1) COMPILES and (2) RUNS.
 - Tackle with Git when you iterate the versions.
 We are using the ```main``` branch, and if you want to have you own, feel free to create one.
 Send pull requests per your update.
 - Share the version that you think would run smoothly in the two sessions to have.
 - *Try to run with VS Code and PyCharm, and test the difference in terms of compilation time.
 Colab prevents the GUI parts to load, and it is the full-size compilers that helps us.

-5. *Do a bit of research in sub-modules if needed.
+4. Pro-tips:
+- When deletion of files happened, revert to the last-updated version.
+Save the directories often when you finish an iteration.
+- Do `git pull` then `git push ...` AS ALWAYS.
+This will eliminate at least 60% of the clashes.
+- Use the GitHub feature in either PyCharm or VS Code when you are in progress.
+It is better then plain-text because of the auto-configuration of the .iml files, etc.

-6. In the website that you shared with me:
+5. In the website that you shared with me:
 - If it is allowed, please share the source code with me.
 - Add a new demo for the project that you have when you finish the HWs above.
 I will save it to prepare for our final evaluation.

-7. Final Compilation!
+6. Final Compilation!
 - In the working directory that you have on your computer, upload ALL the dependencies in a folder.
-- Be aware of the naming of everything.
+- Again, be aware of the naming of everything.
 Merge with whatever Marisabel has shared with you and use my GitHub repo to synchronize the progress.

-8. Class Extension:
+7. Class Extension:
-- We have had 22 sessions.
+- We have had 23 sessions.
 How do you think for the sessions to have?
-- Do you think 2-3 classes can get the stuff done?
+- Remember we have deadlines for the school applications too.
+Do you think 1-2 more classes can get the stuff done?
-- We will talk about this in the next session while your patent is under review for approval.
+- We will talk about this in the next session (expected 1/5/24, Friday) while your patent is under review for approval.

 ## Issues:
-- ai_engine.py: what was this for?
+- Raise concerns of the design in modularization (ai_engine.py).
-- Is there a way to merge Marisabel's repo with ours?
+- Merge Marisabel's repo with ours?

 ## Curriculum